 Working abroad sounds like an adventure to many people.
-However, job search in Japan requires more than just the obvious Japan resume or Rirekisho and Japan cover letter writing and translation.
+However, a job search in Japan requires more than just the obvious Japanese resume or Rirekisho and Japanese cover letter writing and translation.
 You must pass the Japan job interview.
 You will face issues that probably did not even cross your mind when you start planning your employment in Japan.

-Do not get the wrong idea about the impact a Japan dress code can have on the result of your adventure!
-For example, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.
+Do not get the wrong idea about the impact a Japanese dress code can have on the result of your adventure!
+For example, you will experience the different immigration rules and practices, job application procedures, selection trends and management culture.

 Japan Dress Code for Job Interviews

-It is important to demonstrate at an interview good appearance as well as good manners.
+It is important to demonstrate at an interview a good appearance as well as good manners.